 At St Edward's we will ensure we practise Safe Recruitment by undertaking 3 yearly enhanced DBS checks of staff and volunteers who work with children.
 Recruitment adverts will highlight the priority that the school places on this and the school's commitment to safeguarding.
 References and medical checks will be made on all new staff, and all staff will have references on file.

 The school will follow the guidance set out in

-- Keeping Children Safe in Education 2019 - Local Safeguarding Children Board procedures - London Child Protection Procedures 5th edition.
+- Keeping Children Safe in Education 2021

+- Newham Safeguarding Children's Partnership procedures

+- London Child Protection Procedures.

 12.20 Allegations against pupils - peer on peer abuse